-This guide on state and federal taxes is provided by the NGAPS+ Diversity, Equity, and Inclusion subcommittee for informational purposes only.
+This guide on state and federal taxes is provided by NGAPS+ for informational purposes only.
 This guide is not official NASA GSFC recommendations, and GSFC is not responsible for the conditions and accuracy of the information provided.
 Links were gathered in March 2021.